Several of the best MLS signings played key roles in boosting the reputation of the Major League Soccer across the globe.

 Recruiting veteran European superstars sparked an increase in interest and the media coverage of the MLS.

-In this post, FootballOrbit brings you the top 15 best MLS signings ever.
+In this post, FootballOrbit brings you the best MLS signings ever.

 1. David Beckham